How to fix a laptop keyboard not working on Windows 10

 2. Check the NumLock key.

-Many laptops will convert a character into a number if NumLock is enabled.
-Press NumLock or Fn+NumLock to make sure that it is disabled.
+Many laptops convert characters to numbers when NumLock is enabled.
+Press NumLock or Fn+NumLock to ensure it is disabled.

-To turn off the Number Lock on Lenovo, it is Fn + F10, but the key combination may vary based on the manufacturer.
-On most laptops, the key combination is Fn + Insert.
+To turn off the Number Lock on a Lenovo laptop, press Fn + F10.
+But the key combination may vary based on the manufacturer.
+On most laptops, it is Fn + Insert.

 3. Disable filter keys